vancleve/BIO770-DWVR/syllabus.md

 # Useful resources #

 ## Books ##

+There are some recent books on data science and visualization (all written in `RMarkdown`!) that cover much of the material in the course.

+- Wilke, Claus O. 2018.
+Fundamentals of Data Visualization. <https://serialmentor.com/dataviz/>
+- Healy, Kieran.
+2018.
+Data Visualization: A Practical Introduction. <http://socviz.co/>
+- Ismay, Chester and Kim, Albert Y. 2018.
+An Introduction to Statistical and Data Sciences via R. <https://moderndive.com/>

 The following are some popular books on R. PDFs are available for "check out" on the [Canvas website](https://uk.instructure.com/courses/1843807/modules) under "Modules: References".